Masthead Background Image

 Concrete ballast also works very well in areas that are too moist or wet for ground penetration to work effectively.
 Corporate ballast also works in “brownfields” — areas that contain contaminated soil.
 You don’t want to disturb the contaminated soil, so concrete ballast is the best answer.

 Finally, solar displays that are planned for rocky areas also benefit from the use of concrete ballast.
-You can try to drive posts into the ground in rocky areas, but there’s a better than even chance you’re going to hit a rock beneath the surface.
+You can try to drive posts into the ground in rocky areas, but there’s a better-than-even chance you’re going to hit a rock beneath the surface.

 Ballast ground mounts can be more expensive than penetration systems, but once again, what you save in labor costs makes the two systems financially comparable.